-This manual describes the performance specifications, procedures before operation, wiring, and operation examples of the relevant products listed below.
+This manual describes the specifications, procedures before operation, wiring, and programming of the relevant product listed below.

 Before using this product, please read this manual and the relevant manuals carefully and develop familiarity with the functions and performance of the MELSEC iQ-R series programmable controller to handle the product correctly.